 Still, doing business in Japan is not without its challenges.
-An issue at the top of all executives’ minds is Japan’s rapidly-ageing population and declining birth rate.
-Both contribute to a challenging labour environment.
+An issue at the top of all executives’ minds is Japan’s rapidly-aging population and declining birth rate.
+Both contribute to a challenging labor environment.

 “Japan is a fast-ageing society, although nobody yet truly grasps exactly what this will mean in 20 years.”

-A professional services executive added that Japan’s restrictive labour immigration policies are impacting labour availability and forward planning.
-He noted that Japan will have to liberalise its strict immigration policies and companies will have to invest in labour-reducing technologies.
+A professional services executive added that Japan’s restrictive labor immigration policies are impacting labor availability and forward planning.
+He noted that Japan will have to liberalize its strict immigration policies and companies will have to invest in labor-reducing technologies.

 The executives we interviewed across several different industries commented that future success depends on adapting to drastically-changing consumer preferences and values.

 There was a clear message that Japanese consumers now expect quality service at a much faster speed, regardless of industry.

 No matter what the product, the service, or the sector, building rock-solid brand equity and trust is paramount.
 The Japan CEO of a major luxury explained that, in his market, especially with digitalization and the rise of e-commerce channels, the core to success remains relationships centered on the customer experience.

 Historically, the Japanese have demanded attentive, hands-on customer service, but attitudes are slowly changing.
 A financial services executive commented, “In the past, Japanese customers favored face-to-face service.
 Recently, we’ve found more Japanese accept and even prefer non-face-to face interaction.
 We expect this change in preferences to accelerate more dramatically in the near future.”